Down syndrome is a genetic disorder caused by an extra copy of chromosome 21.

 Resources

-How early should intervention begin for children with Down syndrome?
+What is early intervention for children with Down Syndrome?

-What types of therapies are typically included in early intervention programs for children with Down syndrome?
+What types of therapies are included in early intervention?